mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 ***Cost: 1—3 points / creature***
 When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.

 To do so, you must spend 1 sorcery point for each creature that you want to protect.
-A chosen creature has advantage on any saving throws directly induced by the spell.
+A chosen creature has advantage on any saving throws directly induced by the spell until the start of your next turn..

-You can instead spend 3 sorcery points per creature to completely mitigate any of the spell's effects against them.
+You can instead spend 3 sorcery points per creature to completely mitigate any of the spell's direct effects against them until the start of your next turn.

 ##### Distant Spell
 ***Cost: 1 point***
 When you cast a spell that has a casting range that is greater than self, you can spend 1 sorcery point to increase the range of the spell.

 The spell's range increases to either double range or to 30ft, whichever is greater.

+##### Elemental Spell
+***Cost: Variable***
+When you cast a spell that deals acid, cold, fire, lightning, poison, or thunder damage, you can spend a number of sorcery points equal to the spell's conversion rate to change its damage type to another one of those listed.

+This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.

+You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Empowered Spell
 ***Cost: 2 points***